How to Submit Your Website to Google

 Fix Technical SEO Issues

-Now that you're aware of these problems, you can fix them sooner and your site will be more search-friendly.
+Once you're aware of these problems, you can fix them sooner and your site will be more search-friendly.

 See Keyword and Traffic Data